knpuniversity/ansible/knpu/ec2-deploy-group-vars.md

 Let's *try* to be patient... but also fast forward!

 Done!
 And beautiful - it finished with no errors.
-That's kind of amazing: we launche a new cloud server from scratch... with no changes.
+That's kind of amazing: we launched a new cloud server from scratch... with no changes.
 Refresh the page.
 Got it!
 Welcome to MooTube, hosted on our fancy new EC2 instance.
 Notice that there's no data because we loaded in the `prod` environment: so the fixtures didn't run.